10 tips on how to get to sleep and stay asleep

 Snooze, win or lose?

 It’s both.
 According to NASA research, the optimum length of a power nap is 26 minutes.
 NASA also found pilots’ efficiency improved by 34% when they took a short nap.
 Now you can snooze safely in the knowledge that these short naps can have a positive effect on your well-being but don’t be tempted to sleep for longer or you’ll get into a deeper sleep cycle which can impact on getting to sleep at night.
-HF have tried this and we've noticed that we feel perkier and refreshed when we wake up.
+Jo here at PP swears by this short nap trick - you’ll be even perkier if you have a coffee just beforehand (so long as the caffeine doesn’t trigger flushes, anxiety or affect sleep later in the day).

 Can exercise help with sleep?